-Continental Clothing Company Limited is a manufacturer and direct wholesale distributor of ready-to-print T-shirts, sweatshirts, young fashion and childrenswear since 1994.
+Continental Clothing Company Limited is a multi-award winning manufacturer and direct wholesale distributor of ready-to-print T-shirts, sweatshirts, young fashion and childrenswear since 1994.
 It became incorporated in England and Wales in 1998.
-The Company was the innovator of the wholesale fitted T-shirt in Europe, and continues to lead the way in terms of innovation and design.
-The focus has always been and will continue to be on creating high quality, expertly styled garments for markets such as fashion retail, music merchandise, corporate promotions and leisure.
+The Company was the innovator of the fitted T-shirt for the European music industry, and from those roots it continues to lead the way in terms of innovation and design.
+The focus has always been and will continue to be on creating high quality, expertly styled garments for markets such as fashion retail, music merchandise, leisure and corporate promotions.

-The Company owns three unique brands - Continental[®], EarthPositive[®] and Salvage[®] - that are among the most up-to-date wholesale blank T-shirt brands in the world.
+The Company owns three unique brands - Continental®, EarthPositive® and Salvage® - that are among the most up-to-date wholesale blank T-shirt brands in the world.
 The Company strives to provide the consumer with stylish, quality and value products that are fit for purpose.

-The Company takes particular care with regard to the social, economic and environmental impacts of its production, throughout the supply chain - from the cotton field and raw materials through to final delivery.

-Continental Clothing Co. places great value on its relations with the suppliers, and works closely with them to ensure good, long-term cooperation.
+Continental Clothing takes particular care with regard to the social, economic and environmental impacts of its production, throughout the supply chain - from the cotton field and raw materials through to final delivery.
+The Company publishes annually a detailed social report accounting for all its activities in the supply chain.
+It places great value on its relations with the suppliers, and works closely with them to ensure good, mutually beneficial, long-term cooperation.